-The Global Citizen Scholars – Class of 2019 (above)
+Current Global Citizen Scholars on the 2019 Overnight (above)

 The Global Citizen Scholars Program seeks highly curious, motivated, and engaged students from broad and diverse backgrounds to join its newest cohort.
-The 2018 entering cohort includes students from different regions of the United States, as well as students from Egypt, the Philippines, Sudan, Nepal, Japan, Mongolia, and Indonesia.
+Current GCS cohorts include students from different regions of the United States, as well as students from Mongolia, Egypt, Japan, Kazakhstan, the United Kingdom, Japan, Indonesia, Sudan, and Kenya.

 As a part of this leadership program, every student commits to civic engagement, diversity initiatives and study abroad.
 Each cohort works through the lens of a relevant global theme and/or world region.
 Over the course of the program, Global Citizen Scholars acquire the skills and competencies to make sensible and sensitive decisions with contextual understanding, and to collaborate and produce results both individually and as a group.